 I live in Virginia and also run Passel, an applied history firm, with my partner Josh.
 We do award-winning consulting work using history to solve real-world problems in Appalachia and the Mid-Atlantic.

-My essays and commentary have appeared in the Washington Post, the Guardian, the Nation, and on NPR.
-I sometimes acquire and edit books in public history and Appalachian studies for West Virginia University Press.
-I earned a PhD in public history in 2016.
+My essays and commentary have appeared in the Washington Post, the Guardian, the Nation, on NPR, and in many other places.
 I am a member of the National Writers Union, the Authors Guild, and a board member of the Appalachian African-American Cultural Center in Pennington Gap, Virginia.
+I also hold a PhD in public history.

 You can reach me at elizabeth.catte[at]gmail.com or look at the pages for press and books for more information about my work.
 My last name is pronounced “cat.”